Man dead, woman detained after shooting, police say

 It is also the same street where a three-year-old girl was shot on New Year’s Eve.

 The victim was pronounced dead on the scene.
-Officers also said they have one woman detained for questioning.
+Officers also said they have one woman detained for questioning, but have not confirmed or denied if she will face charges.

 Neighbors who live nearby say that the people who stayed in the home where the shooting happened kept to themselves and are disappointed to hear the outcome.

 “It’s just bad, it’s sad,” one neighbor said.
 “We need to get together, we need to pray.
 It’s praying time, and God is not pleased with what’s going on.
 He’s not pleased.”